COVID-19 UPDATE (18th June 2021).

-Necessary precautions will be taken to mitigate risk levels; parents/carers/schools have been informed of the details for the relevant setting.
+Necessary precautions are being taken to mitigate risk levels; parents/carers/schools have been informed of the details for the relevant setting.
 If an individual pupil needs to self-isolate I will do my best to accommodate online lessons but cannot guarantee to do so.
 In the event of further lockdowns or if I need to self-isolate, online lessons will be provided.

 Please check your emails (including junk/spam folders) and my social media pages regularly for updates.